Henry Knox Sherrill: Biography

 On Oct.
 14, 1930, Sherrill was consecrated the ninth Bishop of Massachusetts.
 He served in that position until June 1, 1947, when he resigned to become Presiding Bishop.
 He served on the President's Committee on Civil Rights in 1946 for President Harry Truman.
 From Jan.
 1, 1947, until Nov.
 14, 1958, he was Presiding Bishop of the Episcopal Church.
 At the General Convention of 1943, a canon was passed which required the Presiding Bishop to tender to the House of Bishops the resignation of his previous jurisdiction to take effect on the date of assuming the office of Presiding Bishop or no later than six months thereafter.

 Sherrill was the first Presiding Bishop chosen after this canon was passed.
 While Presiding Bishop he led in the organization of the Episcopal Church Foundation and the establishment of the Seabury Press.
+He decided to move the 1955 General Convention from Houston to Honolulu, due to the former city's segregation.
 Sherrill was the founding President of the National Council of Churches from 1950 to 1952, and one of the presidents of the World Council of Churches from 1954 until 1961.
 He resigned as Presiding Bishop in 1958 for reasons of health.

 In 1953, Sherrill delivered the benediction at the inauguration of President Dwight D. Eisenhower.

 In 1959, he led the consecration of his son, Edmund Knox Sherrill, as an Anglican bishop in Brazil.